agntux/docs/content/02-current-state/03-supported-hosts.md

 - Display UI components visually
 - Cannot handle interactive actions from the UI
 - Useful for visualization and display purposes

-## Choosing a Host

-When building MCP Apps, consider:

-1. **Your target audience** - Which hosts do your users primarily use?
-2. **Required features** - Do you need full UI action support or is rendering sufficient?
-3. **Development workflow** - Some hosts offer better development tools and debugging
-4. **Future roadmap** - Check host roadmaps for planned feature additions

 ## Resources